Dkowald/kwld.GitPackage/doc/GitGet.md

 - Use [cache-path] if provided
 - Use _%HOME%/.gitpackages_ if %HOME% specified
 - Use _%USERPROFILE%/.gitpackages_ (windows fallback)
-- Use _target-path_/.gitpackages
+- Use current-directory/.gitpackages as last resort.

 --force:[force]

 Force fetch and get.
-By default if the 'target-path/.gitpackage' has a commit, it is skiped when running git-get.
+By default if the 'target-path/.gitpackage' has a commit, it is skipped when running git-get.
 This option forces a re-evaluate of the commit.
 If [version] is a branch ref, will also fetch latest from origin.